Fact-checked by the ZeroinDaily editorial team

 Quick Answer

-When comparing CRM apps, small business owners most often fail by ignoring integration gaps, underestimating total cost, and skipping user adoption testing.
-As of July 2025, over 65% of CRM implementations underperform due to poor fit analysis.
+When comparing CRM apps, small business owners most often fail by ignoring integration gaps, underestimating total cost, and skipping user adoption testing., over 65% of CRM implementations underperform due to poor fit analysis.
 Choosing the wrong platform costs the average small business $10,000 or more in switching costs and lost productivity.

 The five mistakes below are systematic, not accidental.
 Recognizing them before you sign a contract is the difference between a CRM that accelerates growth and one that drains your team’s time.